floktl/XploreED/backend/README.md

-# German Class Tool - Backend (New Structure)
+# XplorED - Backend (New Structure)

-This is the restructured backend for the German Class Tool application, organized with clean architecture principles.
+This is the restructured backend for the XplorED application, organized with clean architecture principles.

 ## 🏗️ Architecture Overview